List of events at the O2 Arena: Basketball

 An NBA exhibition match between the Boston Celtics and the Minnesota Timberwolves took place at the arena on 10 October 2007.
 The game sold out more than three months beforehand.
 The arena also hosted the Miami Heat and New Jersey Nets (NBA) pre-season games before the 2008–09 season.
 Just like the previous NBA exhibition game, tickets for the game sold out three months beforehand.

 The Chicago Bulls and the Utah Jazz played an exhibition match on 6 October 2009 in London as part of NBA Europe Live.
 The Chicago Bulls won the match 102–101 in front of a sell-out crowd.

 On 4 October 2010, The Los Angeles Lakers took on the Minnesota Timberwolves.
 The Timberwolves won the game 111–92 in front of a crowd of 18,689.

 The New Jersey Nets defeated the Toronto Raptors on 4 March 2011, by a score of 116–103.
 The teams met again on 5 March 2011, with a New Jersey Nets victory in 3 overtimes, 137–136.
 4 March marked the first time an NBA regular season game has taken place at the O2 Arena.

 The Great Britain National Basketball Team have also played several games there, with an attendance of 7,244 for the win over the Czech Republic qualification match for EuroBasket 2009.
 It is expected this will soon become a home arena for the National Side.

 The arena hosted the knockout stage of the men's and women's basketball tournaments during the 2012 Summer Olympics.

 A 2012–13 NBA season game took place at the O2 Arena between the Detroit Pistons and the New York Knicks on 17 January 2013.
 The Knicks won the match 102–87.

 A 2014–15 NBA season game took place at the O2 Arena between the Milwaukee Bucks and the New York Knicks on 15 January 2015.
 The Bucks won the match 95–79.

 The arena hosted the 2013 Euroleague Final Four.

-In December 2022, the arena will host a college basketball game between the Michigan Wolverines and Kentucky Wildcats.
+In December 2022, the arena hosted a college basketball game between the Michigan Wolverines and Kentucky Wildcats.